jeremmfr/terraform-provider-junos/docs/resources/security_nat_destination.md

 The following arguments are supported:

 - **name** (Required, String, Forces new resource)
-  The name of destination nat.
+  Destination nat rule-set name.
 - **from** (Required, Block)
-  Declare `from` configuration.
+  Declare where is the traffic from.
   - **type** (Required, String)
-    Type of from options.
+    Type of traffic source.
     Need to be `interface`, `routing-instance` or `zone`
   - **value** (Required, Set of String)
-    Name of interface, routing-instance or zone for from options
+    Name of interface, routing-instance or zone for traffic source.
 - **rule** (Required, Block List)
-  For each name of rule to declare.
+  For each name of destination nat rule to declare.
   See [below for nested schema](#rule-arguments).
 - **description** (Optional, String)
-  Text description of rule set
+  Text description of destination nat rule-set.

 ---